dustproject/dust/docs/pages/data-model.md

 }
 ```

 To save on gas, this table is not prefilled with the entire map.
-Instead the intitial terrain is defined in the bytecode of a smart contract.
+Instead the intitial terrain is defined in the bytecode of a smart contract (each chunk has its own contract).

 ### Reading Via Explorer